yogeshluthra/jekyll-now/_posts/ROC.md

+---
+layout: post
+title: ROC
+markdown: true
+---
+{% include math.html %}
-How to evaluate a Classifier using ROC curves
+# How to evaluate a Classifier using ROC curves

 For classification tasks, Receiver Operating Characteristic (ROC) curve and Area Under Curve (AUC) are important concepts to know.
 At times, I have seen people unclear about these concepts and hence my effort to explain these.

-Why is this important?
+## Why is this important?

 Imagine a dataset repesenting 2 classes but highly skewed, say 90%-10% for positive-negative labels.
 On such dataset, even a random classifier could be 90% accurate.

-How do we evaluate or rank various classifiers performance on such dataset?
+- How do we evaluate or rank various classifiers performance on such dataset?

 Now imagine a multi-class dataset with 100 classes, and there are few classes which makeup up <1% in this set.

-How do we know which of these rare classes are being mis-predicted?
+- How do we know which of these rare classes are being mis-predicted?
 There may be classifiers which probably have lower accuracy than others but may do a good job in correctly classifying such hard examples.
-Would you prefer those?
+- Would you prefer those?
-How would you trade-off accuracy VS correct-prediction of some of these rare classes.
+- How would you trade-off accuracy VS correct-prediction of some of these rare classes.

 Answering these questions require some interpretation of how well a classifier has separated different classes.

-Receiver Operating Characteristic basics.
+## Receiver Operating Characteristic basics.

 (For purpose of illustrations, I will mainly assume that classifier learns a gaussian distribution for classes, although following analysis can be extended to any distribution)